cometbft/cometbft/UPGRADING.md

 `CheckTx(tx types.Tx, cb func(*abci.ResponseCheckTx), txInfo TxInfo) error` to
 `CheckTx(tx types.Tx, sender p2p.ID) (*abcicli.ReqRes, error)`.
-The method used to take a callback function `cb` to be applied to the ABCI `CheckTx` response.
-Now `CheckTx` returns the ABCI response of type `*abcicli.ReqRes`, on which one can apply any callback manually.
+The method used to take a callback function `cb` to be applied to the ABCI `CheckTx` response and a `TxInfo` structure containing a sender.
+Now the sender ID is passed directly and `CheckTx` returns the ABCI response of type `*abcicli.ReqRes`, on which one can apply any callback manually.
 For example:
 ```golang
 reqRes, err := CheckTx(tx, sender)